hriScaleDatabase/ScaleDatabase_temp/_posts/2024-06-11-frankenstein.md

 [PAPER](https://link.springer.com/chapter/10.1007/978-3-319-02675-6_27){:target="_blank"}
 <br>Syrdal, D. S., Nomura, T., & Dautenhahn, K. (2013, October).
 The Frankenstein Syndrome Questionnaire–Results from a quantitative cross-cultural survey.
 In International conference on social robotics (pp. 270-279).
 Cham: Springer International Publishing.

 <br>PDF of scale as well as instructions for administration and scoring are not readily available.
-Check the paper for more details or click [here]({% post_url 2024-06-20-submitScale %}) to submit this information if you are the author of this scale.
+Check the paper for more details or email hriscaledatabase@gmail.com to submit this information if you are the author of this scale.

 # Final Scale Items (final # not reported):